-Welcome to the website of Immaculate Conception Catholic Church of the Priestly Fraternity of St. Peter, a pontifical society of apostolic life in union with His Holiness, Pope Francis.
+Welcome to the website of Immaculate Conception Catholic Church of the Priestly Fraternity of St. Peter, a pontifical society of apostolic life in full union with the Holy Catholic Church under His Holiness, Pope Francis.
 This community was established by the generosity of Bishop Mark Seitz, following upon general recommendations of Popes John Paul II and Benedict XVI, in order to minister to the faithful who are attached to more traditional forms of worship and practice.

 If this is your first time experiencing the traditional forms of the liturgy, welcome.
 You should not feel out of place.
 If you are a member of the Roman rite, this liturgy belongs to you.

 Often, newcomers find a sense of connection to the rich history of the Catholic Church by experiencing the Holy Sacrifice of the Mass in the Traditional form.
 More importantly, many find a closer connection to Jesus Christ, Our Lord, through this venerable Rite.

 The mother tongue of the Roman Rite is Latin.
 For most of the history of the Western Church, Latin was the predominant language for administration, education, theology, prayers, and above all, liturgy.
 It is the language, sanctified on the Cross of Christ, through which the great saints of the Church prayed.
 St. Patrick, St. Augustine, St. Gregory the Great, St. Bernard, St. Francis, St. Ignatius of Loyola, St. John Marie Vianney, St. (Padre) Pio, and countless Catholic faithful prayed with the Church at Mass in Latin.
 The very same words prayed by those saints, are prayed by us.